 The weather conditions in South Africa have prepared Crassula perforata for some elevated temperatures, though more frequent watering may be needed in these instances.

 String of buttons normally grows in areas with poor, infertile soil.
 It is not used to having nutrient-rich soil.
-Fertilizer really should not be needed.
+Fertilizer should not be needed.
 If you are looking to give the plant a bit of a boost, using a houseplant fertilizer diluted to half-strength will work.

-Is String of Buttons Toxic?
+Types of String of Buttons

 Propagating String of Buttons